canepi/scTEM-seq/Processing/README.md

 Processing:
 --------
 This includes the commands used to generate the coverage files.
-This assumes you have unix environment, and have already created the genome index files for HISAT2 (or already utilise an appropriate alternative i.e. STAR aligner).
+This assumes you have unix environment, and have already created the genome index files using Bowtie 2.
+Hisat2 indexed genomes are also usable by bismark, but needs the additional '--hisat2' flag.
+If in doubt, check the very well written [Bismark documentation for setup and general usage](https://rawgit.com/FelixKrueger/Bismark/master/Docs/Bismark_User_Guide.html).

 #### STEP 1: Demultiplexing